dmaulikr/Space_Rock_Slider_Puzzle/README.txt

 I am using it as a convenience because the opengl es 1.1 currently supported by the largest number of iOS devices and I have no need for shaders at the moment.
 If I decide to someday make this puzzle 3D, I will consider porting it to 2.0 and the newer iOS connivence framework.

-The meat of this project is mostly in the messy Tile object where I work out all the collision logic and UI elements.
+The meat of this project is mostly in the Tile object where I work out all the collision logic and UI elements.
+I am sharing this project under the MIT license.(2)

-If you have any comments for me please feel free to leave it and feel free to submit any enhancements you have made and wouldn't mind sharing.
+If you have any comments for me please feel free to email me at info@norobostudios.com and feel free to submit any enhancements you have made and wouldn't mind sharing.
 Happy Coding!

 Thanks,
 Michael